logzio/logz-docs/_source/user-guide/users/index.md

 #### Sub account
 You can add users directly to a sub account and assign them either an Admin or User role.

-Users belonging to a sub account do not have access to any other accounts, unless explicitely added to them.
+Users belonging to a sub account do not have access to any other accounts, unless explicitly added to them.

 #### User management